pytest-dev/pytest-django/docs/helpers.rst

     For details see :py:attr:`django.test.TransactionTestCase.databases` and
     :py:attr:`django.test.TestCase.databases`.

+  :type serialized_rollback: bool
+  :param serialized_rollback:
+    The ``serialized_rollback`` argument enables :ref:`rollback emulation
+    <test-case-serialized-rollback>`.
+After a transactional test (or any test
+    using a database backend which doesn't support transactions) runs, the database is flushed, destroying data created in data migrations.
+Setting ``serialized_rollback=True`` tells Django to serialize the database content during setup, and restore it during teardown.

+    Note that this will slow down that test suite by approximately 3x.

 .. note::

   If you want access to the Django database inside a *fixture*, this marker may or may not help even if the function requesting your fixture has this marker applied, depending on pytest's fixture execution order.
-To access the database in a fixture, it is recommended that the fixture explicitly request one of the :fixture:`db`, :fixture:`transactional_db` or :fixture:`django_db_reset_sequences` fixtures.
+To access the database in a fixture, it is recommended that the fixture explicitly request one of the :fixture:`db`, :fixture:`transactional_db`, :fixture:`django_db_reset_sequences` or :fixture:`django_db_serialized_rollback` fixtures.
 See below for a description of them.

 .. note:: Automatic usage with ``django.test.TestCase``.